 How do you search for and identify phenotypes?
 There is the well-established mammalian and human phenotype (HPO) ontologies.
 These provide a very popular and powerful standard for tagging phenotypic data.
 The key question here is, whether they can be utilised by text analytics tools to automatically identify phenotypes in text.

 If we take a look at the HPO itself, we can see it is a pretty comprehensive list (over 15,000 terms right now) with synonyms and definitions:

-There are probably 10s if not hundreds of variations of this phrase in real-world text.
+There are probably 10s, if not hundreds, of variations of this phrase in the real-world text.

-At SciBite, our named entity recognition engine – TERMite is designed to manage this variation and specifically understands phenotype-style language and can take the HPO and MPO libraries as they are but automatically identify many different variations of these key phrases.
-Couple that with some considerable human curation and you have a pretty great tool to now recognise HPO and MPO terms within text.
+At SciBite, our named entity recognition engine – TERMite, is designed to manage this variation and specifically understands phenotype-style language and can take the HPO and MPO libraries as they are but automatically identify many different variations of these key phrases.
+Couple that with some considerable human curation, and you have a pretty great tool to now recognize HPO and MPO terms within the text.

 Is that it, are we done?
 Not quite!
 While the HPO and MPO are fantastic resources (they really are very impressive community efforts), we need to think more about what a phenotype actually is,